+(C.3)

 (4) When failure events are represented by numerical models such as finite element models, surrogate models as response surfaces r(x(t)) may be used for analytical representation g(x(t)) ≈ r(x(t)).

 Reliability estimation

 General

 (1) The calculation of the probability of failure should account for all available knowledge, and the uncertainty representation shall follow the provisions in C.3.4.